-Mental health and behavioral health are both terms that often come up in relation to treatment interventions like therapy.
-If you’re interested in seeking guidance or treatment for a challenge you’re facing, understanding the difference between the two can help as you consider what steps to take next.
+Mental and behavioral health often come up when discussing treatment interventions like therapy.
+Understanding the difference between mental health disorders and behavioral health disorders can help you consider what steps to take next if you seek treatment.

 What Is Mental Health?